alexandra-zaharia/libgcds/README.md

 Usage examples for each data structure are provided in the [examples](https://github.com/alexandra-zaharia/libgcds/tree/master/examples) directory.

+## Binaries

+Header files and GNU/Linux x86_64 binaries are provided in the [`bin`](https://github.com/alexandra-zaharia/libgcds/tree/master/bin) directory.
+Alternatively, new [releases](https://github.com/alexandra-zaharia/libgcds/releases) are issued at every significant change.

 ## How to install the library

-You will need `cmake` and `make` to build a static `libgcds.a` library that can be used in your projects.
+If you prefer to compile the library from source instead of using the binaries, you will need `cmake` and `make` to build a static `libgcds.a` library that can be used in your projects.

 First, clone the `libgcds` repository: